-The lyrics were based on a passage from the book of Ecclesiastes in The Bible.
-They were married to Seeger's music to make the song.
+The lyrics were taken from a passage from the book of Ecclesiastes (3:1-8) in The Bible.
+They were rearranged and paired with Seeger's music to make the song.
 In a 1988 interview with Paul Zollo, Seeger explained: "I don't read the Bible that often.
 I leaf through it occasionally and I'm amazed by the foolishness at times and the wisdom at other times.
 I call it the greatest book of folklore ever given.
 Not that there isn't a lot of wisdom in it.
 You can trace the history of people poetically."

-A new arrangement was devised by McGuinn and David Crosby, but it took the band over 50 tries to get the sound right. (thanks, Brad Wind - Miami, FL, for above 3)
+When The Byrds started working on this song, McGuinn and David Crosby devised a new arrangement of Seeger's original, but it took the band over 50 tries to get the sound right.

-Roger McGuinn teamed up with Country artist Vern Gosdin, who was once a member of Chris Hillman's Bluegrass band The Hillman and one half of The Gosdin Brothers (who occasionally opened for The Byrds), for a cover of this song on Gosdin's 1984 album There Is A Season.
+Roger McGuinn teamed up with country artist Vern Gosdin, who was once a member of Chris Hillman's bluegrass band The Hillman and one half of The Gosdin Brothers (who occasionally opened for The Byrds), for a cover of this song on Gosdin's 1984 album There Is A Season.
 McGuinn played the same 12-string Rickenbacker that he used on The Byrds' recording of the song.
-In 1994 a previously unreleased version that was originally remixed in 1984 for an anticipated single was included on the The Truly Great Hits Of Vern Gosdin. (thanks, Mikey - Greene County, TN)
+In 1994 a previously unreleased version that was originally remixed in 1984 for an anticipated single was included on the The Truly Great Hits Of Vern Gosdin.